fybrik/openapi2crd/README.md

 ## Install

+Download the appropriate version for your platform from [Releases](https://github.com/mesh-for-data/openapi2crd/releases/latest).
+You may want to install the binary to somewhere in your system's PATH such as `/usr/local/bin`.

+Alternatively, if you have go 1.13 or later then you can also use `go get`.
+This will put `crdoc` in `$(go env GOPATH)/bin`:

 ```bash
 go get github.com/mesh-for-data/openapi2crd
 ```

-This will put openapi2crd in `$(go env GOPATH)/bin`.
-You may need to add that directory to your `$PATH` if you encounter a "command not found" error.

 ## Usage